What are Real Time Messaging Apps?

 Data is sent using flexible and resilient messaging patterns like publish/subscribe.

 Messages themselves are packaged using common formats like JSON.

-Let’s dig into each of these factors, and explore how a service like PubNub leverages both to simplify real-time app development.
+Let’s dig into each of these factors, and explore how an infrastructure-as-a-service provider like PubNub leverages both to simplify real-time app development.

 Real-time messaging on the web typically involves a system in which data is streamed or pushed to users, applications, or devices with a low-latency, real-time delivery mechanism.
 PubNub, for example, implements a publish/subscribe (pub/sub) paradigm.